← Back to BlogProduct Guides

 Default: Allowed with 1-hour daily limit

-Examples: Minecraft, Roblox, Candy Crush, PUBG
+Examples: Minecraft, Roblox, Candy Crush, BGMI

 2. Social Media

-Default: Blocked for Elementary/Pre-Teen, Allowed for Teen
+Default: Blocked for Young Kids/Middle School, Allowed for High School

-Examples: Instagram, TikTok, Snapchat, Facebook
+Examples: Instagram, Instagram Reels, Snapchat, Facebook

 3. Communication